 Between today and November, political incumbents and their challengers will make a lot of promises to disgruntled voters.
-One of the most often repeated will be that, if elected, the first matter of business will be to create more jobs for the struggling economy.
+One of the most often repeated will be that, if elected, the first matter of business will be to create more jobs for the struggling economy and will give a lot to work to recruiting companies like this executive search firm nonprofit.

 Across the U.S., the employment crisis is dire.
 Last week in Queens, New York City’s second most populous and most diverse borough, hundreds of young men slept on the streets and waited through the rain in the hope that they would get an application to the Plumbers Union Apprenticeship program.
 After resume reviews, tests and interviews, only a small percentage will qualify for the five-year program.